How well do you know hummingbirds? Try this short quiz and discover some surprising facts about these amazing little creatures.

 True or False?

-3Hummingbirds have to keep moving to survive.
+3Hummingbirds must keep moving to survive.

 False.